Blendify/blender-manual/blender_docs/manual/physics/fluid/types/domain.rst

    Which implies that a Pascal corresponds to 1 kg.m^-1.s^-2, or else you cannot divide Pa.s by kg.m^-3 to obtain m^2.s^-1 !
    ::
-   So if I take the kinematics values given bellow, and try to get the corresponding dynamic values, I have:
+   So if I take the kinematics values given below, and try to get the corresponding dynamic values, I have:
    *water: density: about 1000 (kg.m^-3); kinematic viscosity: 1×10^-6 (m^2.s^-1)
    --> dynamic viscosity is 1000 × 1×10^-6 = 1×10^-3 Pa.s, hence 1 cP.